 - Company based: USA.

 Stratasys is one of the largest and most valuable 3D printing companies in the world, so it is inevitable that they would move into the online 3D printing service space.
-Like Quickparts with 3D Systems, Stratasys can rely on their high quality 3D printer systems to produce parts on demand.
+Like Quickparts with 3D Systems, Stratasys can rely on their industrial 3D printer systems to produce parts on demand.
 As a result, Stratasys Direct offer DMLS, FDM, SLS, Multi Jet Fusion, PolyJet, and Stereolithography.

 Beyond being a 3D printing service, Stratasys Direct also offer CNC milling and injection molding.
 They offer over 20 different materials across the 3D printing technologies offered, serving clients from the aerospace, medical and transport sectors.

-- Company based: UK.
+- Company based: UK

 3DPRINTUK is an online 3D printing service that serves the UK and Europe, providing high quality SLS 3D printing using their Formiga SLS 3D printers.
 Whereas most other services offer three, four, or even five or six different 3D printing technologies, 3DPRINTUK prefer to focus and master one technology, Selective Laser Sintering.